Bananeroo/C-Projects/README.md

 Code from Allocator, Fat16 Reader and Crone should works pretty well, Game code you launch at your own responsibility

-Allocator is just a my (very simple) implementation of malloc and calloc in C
+Allocator is just my (very simple) implementation of malloc and calloc in C

 Crown - schedule and run sh script by using C